- July 2021 Newsletter 12th July 2021

 Welsh: Nearly all pupils make a good start in developing their Welsh language skills within Early Years.
 They understand and respond enthusiastically to simple classroom commands.
 Most pupils ask and answer questions confidently and sustain a conversation well, using an increasing range of familiar sentence patterns.
 Most pupils’ writing skills are at an appropriate standard or better for their age.
 These skills are applied across the curriculum to enhance writing, across a variety of genres, within their learning projects.
 Additionally, there is improvement in the use of Welsh language in the playground and assemblies.
 For example, our Criw Iaith lead playground games and weekly assemblies.
 Incidental Welsh Language is improving throughout the school due to systems such as, ‘Helpwr Heddiw’, ‘Patrwm Y Pythefnos’ and ‘Drillo’ sessions that are carried out daily.
 These help to consolidate patterns, and pupils are rewarded for using Welsh inside and outside of the classroom with our LPS Welsh Dojo.
 This is proving to be extremely successful in raising standards.
 This is evidenced through PVG Minutes, Subject Leader Monitoring, Lesson Observations and Workbook Scrutiny.

-PSD & Wellbeing: An excellent feature throughout the school is the high level of pupil wellbeing and enthusiasm for learning, as evidenced in our recent ERW CV3 Report.
+PSD & Wellbeing: An excellent feature throughout the school is the high level of pupil wellbeing and enthusiasm for learning, as evidenced in our recent Regional School Improvement Report.
 Nearly all pupils behave very well when moving around the school and on the playgrounds.
 They have a strong sense of fair play.
 Nearly all pupils treat each other and adults with respect, maturity and greet them pleasantly.

 Nearly all pupils can describe what makes a good learner, for example, having good listening skills, checking their work, being aware of the rights of the child, working collaboratively and self and peer assessing each other’s work.
-There is very good provision for self-determined learning across the school, which is evidenced through lesson observations; phase meeting minutes and internal tracking of relevant skills.
-Nearly all learners are able talk about the process of pupil voice and how their ideas are used in the planning of our previous approach to self -directed learning, Challenges and Missions.
-Nearly all learners are able to speak with pride and ownership of their Challenge and Mission books used for this system.
-Through self-review the school has devised a more streamlined whole school approach which will be implemented and developed throughout 2020-21.
+There is very good provision for self-determined learning across the school, which is evidenced through lesson observations, pupil workbooks, phase meeting minutes and internal tracking of relevant skills.
+Nearly all learners are able talk about the process of pupil voice and how their ideas are developed to improve their self-determined learning.

-Nearly all classes have made links to health and wellbeing through their Cornerstone topic using cross curricular themes and through activities during Wellbeing Week.
-Most children are able to talk confidently about the Pupil Learning Journal and its application.
+Nearly all classes have made links to health and wellbeing through their learning projects.
+Most children are able to talk confidently about the Pupil Learning Journal and its application to support self-valuation of their learning.
 All Foundation Phase pupils have access to the outdoor environment to enhance their learning experiences, nearly all pupils talk enthusiastically about their Messy Monday, Welly Wednesday and Funday Friday sessions.
 Learning outdoors supports the development of healthy and active lifestyles, sense of well-being and gives them rich activities to nurture creativity.
 Their experiences are further enhanced through collaboration with various organisations throughout our community to develop the outdoor learning environment.
 Communication with parents and carers regarding this excellent practice is shared during FP Parent meetings and workshops.
 These are held to inform and educate families on new approaches, skills and developments, therefore improving home/school links and clarity over policy and practice.

-Application of Skills: Half termly workbook scrutiny demonstrates that nearly all pupils are able to apply their skills within their learning projects; this is at an equitable standard when compared with their Core Subject learning.
+Application of Skills: Half termly workbook scrutiny demonstrates that nearly all pupils are able to apply and develop their Cross-currcicular Skills within their learning projects across Areas of Learning.
 Nearly all teachers ensure skills have a clear focus and ensure opportunities are not missed.
 Most pupils recognise the skills that they are proficient with and are beginning to select their own approaches.
 Most pupils make connections to previous learning and transfer these skills effectively in a range of subjects across the curriculum.
 For instance, they apply strategies when contrasting the experiences of evacuees in History lessons and explore misconceptions in Science.
 Nearly all pupils use success criteria to assess and improve the quality of their work through discussions with peers.
-Most pupils are confident when self and peer assessing.
+Most pupils are confident when self and peer assessing to improve their learning.
 Most pupils have a good understanding of the learning process and are able to successfully identify next steps for improvement.
 This is evident in nearly all classes, where there are good opportunities for pupils to plan, edit and redraft their writing.

 Areas for Further Improvement: